-Hydro generating systems come in all sizes.
+Hydro generation systems come in all sizes

-If you’re in a rural area and your property has a stream with a reliable flow, micro-hydro may be a cost-effective and environmentally-friendly alternative to a diesel generator or a local lines connection.
+If you’re in a rural area and your property has a stream with a reliable flow, micro-hydro may be a cost-effective and environmentally friendly alternative to a diesel generator or a local lines connection.

 How micro-hydro works